 All staff at the University are required to undertake the Introduction to Health, Safety and Environmental Sustainability module.
 The training highlights the University’s sustainability policies and goals and how to contribute to their achievement.
 This general introduction complements the role-specific information provided by line managers.
 This module is mandatory for all staff, with a 3 year refresher period.

-A Sustainable Curriculum and Research Steering Group deliver on our framework for embedding ESD which is reported to the Sustainability Steering Group chaired by Richard Reece (Deputy Vice-Chancellor).
+The Sustainable Curriculum and Research (SCR) Steering Group deliver on our framework for embedding ESD which is reported to the Sustainability Steering Group chaired by John Duffy (Chief Operating Officer).

 We worked with Students Organising for Sustainability (SOS) to map our curriculum against the SDGs during the summer of 2022 and have published the full report.

-The Sustainability Team supports ESD through training for academic staff, designing projects for students and facilitating living-lab projects.
+The Sustainability Team supports ESD through training for academic staff including an ESD online toolkit, designing projects for students and facilitating living-lab projects.

 We offer scholarships to enable students to access Higher Education, such as the Article 26 Award.